 1. Be brutal – What really makes sense under the sink and what doesn’t?
 For example, tangled among all our plumbing lines, I had a bunch of vases.
 I never used them because I couldn’t easily see or even reach them.
 They found a new home in our dining room buffet.

 I moved any non-kitchen cleaning supplies to the laundry room.

 Our sink is in an island, which means all of our plumbing runs into the floor instead of to the back of the cabinet.
 And all that plumbing gets in the way of my storage!
 If you have a sink with traditional plumbing, you may not have to be quite as brutal 🙂

-2. Go vertical – I found a metal drawer & shelf unit on clearance (similar on Amazon here).
+2. Go vertical – I found a metal drawer & shelf unit on clearance (similar here or here).
 Items that belong in the kitchen, but aren’t used daily were corralled into the basket.
 Having the shelf on top gave me the perfect place to store cleaning clothes!
 I love using that previously wasted space.

 3. Use the doors – The backs of your cabinet doors are an often underutilized gold mine of storage!
 On the left door, we had installed a small shelf/towel bar right after we moved in.
 It’s perfect to store new sponges and the drain plugs.

 On the right door, I added the cheapest storage solution EVER!!!
 I painted a couple of clothes pins silver with craft paint, then attached them to the cabinet with super glue gel.
 I use them to hold dish washing gloves and a flyswatter since we seem to let 10 flies in the house every time Maddie goes in or out this time of year!

 To finish of the door, I added some humor with labels.